Can M&A Get Any Hotter in the C-Store Industry?

 The traditional small or mid-sized distributor that directly competes with these marketers does not enjoy the same marketing, operational or supply economies of scale as their larger competitors.
 Many of these marketers must either grow or upgrade their traditional business model, or they will most likely face an environment in which their company’s EBITDA will continue to decline over time.

 These smaller marketers also face the ultimate “Catch-22” situation — many want to expand, but in order to quickly expand in their existing trade areas, they must become active in the M&A marketplace.
-However, in order to be successful, these smaller marketers in many instances must outbid their larger competitors who enjoy many obvious advantages in the bid process such as access to more flexible and competitive sources of capital.
+However, in order to be successful, these smaller marketers in many instances must outbid their larger competitors that enjoy many obvious advantages in the bid process such as access to more flexible and competitive sources of capital.

 The growing number of master limited partnerships (MLPs) and the increasing share prices of publicly traded C&G companies have had a significant impact on purchase multiples and the overall level of M&A activity within the industry.
 MLPs specifically have had an enormous impact on the current multiples being paid for supply-only agreements that are normally part of any acquisition opportunity.